User Rating: 4 / 5

 raspiBackup can save two partitionens via tar or rsync in the normal backup mode: The boot and the rootpartition of the SD card.
 If the rootpartition was moved to an external partition this external partition is also saved.The dd backup will save the whole SD card but no external root partition will be saved.

 An unlimited number of partitions on the SD card will be saved in the partition oriented mode.
 Additional external partitions will not be saved in this mode.
-This mode is usefull for NOOBs images.
 If a restore with win32diskimager should be possible you can use the dd backup in the normal backup mode.

 4) Which Linux methods can be used to create backups?